The Sociological Imagination

 This unit allows you to pursue independent study in a locally based organisation for a year.
 The choice of topic can be their own or it might be negotiated between the students and with the organisation.
 The study results in a sustained, in-depth piece of scholarly work, supported by an academic supervisor.

 Work, Leisure and Lifestyles: From Factory Floors to Nightclub Brawls Level 6

-This unit seeks to critcally explore the field in three blocks.
+This unit seeks to critically explore the field in three blocks.
 Firstly, the classical concerns with work including theories from Marxism, Weber and Durkhei.
 Secondly, the more contemporary concerns with new forms of work and leisure spaces including studies of call centres, club cultures, sex work and door work, which utilises more postmodernist ideas of power, negotiated identity and subcultures.
-Thirdly, to explore the appropriate methodological ways to investigate work, lesiure and lifestyle spaces and settings.
+Thirdly, to explore the appropriate methodological ways to investigate work, leisure and lifestyle spaces and settings.